Consensys/quorum-kubernetes/dev/README.md

 The dev charts have:
 - Dynamic key & account generation
 - Agnostic of env - can be used locally and on azure.
-Edit the `provider: local` value in the values.yml
+Edit the `provider: local` value in the [values overrides](./values)
 - Keys are stored as opaque secrets and not in keyvault if using Azure.
 - Use Nodeports to expose services if running